openownership/bods-gleif-pipeline/README.md

 as the pipeline code.

-The bulk of the pipeline code is contained within the [openownership/bodspipelines](https://github.com/openownership/bodspipelines) repositoty, which is a shared library intended to .
+The bulk of the pipeline code is contained within the [openownership/bodspipelines](https://github.com/openownership/bodspipelines) repository, which is a shared library intended to .
 This repository contains the scripts and Docker container configuration neceassry to run the pipeline on an EC2 instance.

 ## Ingest Stage